 St. Cross Chapel (XIX)- formerly Rinaldi - You can find Francesco Lola, Giovanni da Modena and Pietro Lianori’s frescoes.
 The magnificient large window was created by the blessed brother Giacomo da Ulma according to a Michele di Matteo’s design.

-St Brigida’s Chapel - formerly Pepoli - On the altar you can find a polyptych by Tommaso Garelli (1477).
-The Saint’s polychromatic bust is created by Giovanni Romagnoli;
+St Brigida Chapel - formerly Pepoli The polyptych on the altar is by Tommaso Garelli (1477).
+The polychromatic bust depicting the Saint was made by Giovanni Romagnoli;

-The inside facade - From the left: The minor door ornament is created by Francesco da Milano and designed by Alfonso Lombardi; On the golden door, Lombardi painted in relief the "Gioacchino’s encounter"; sepulchral brick-work monument created by Zaccaria Zacchi (1526); The ornament of the other minor door is by Alfonso Lombardi;
+The counter facade – Starting from the left, there is the smaller door ornament created by Francesco da Milano and designed by Alfonso Lombardi, a Lombardi relief of the "Incontro di Gioacchino" (Gioacchino’s Encounter) on the golden door, and a sepulchral brick-work monument by Zaccaria Zacchi (1526).
+The ornament of the other smaller door is by Alfonso Lombardi;

-The St Petronio’s Meridian - In 1656, after Egnazio Danti’s meridian descruction, during the lengthening of the church, Gian Domenico Cassini, who was a teacher in Bologna, invented and created a new meridian.
+St Petronius Meridian In 1656, after Egnazio Danti’s meridian was destroyed during the extension of the church, Gian Domenico Cassini, a teacher in Bologna, invented and created a new one.
 In order to calculate it, Cassini used some instruments now on show at the Museum.
-The St Petronio’s Meridian is the longest in the world (length: 67,72m, light hole: 27m from the ground, distance between the solstices : 56m); its length corresponds to the 600000th part of the earth meridian.
-In 1775, it was restored by the astronomer Eustachio Manfredi, who substituted the iron line with the brass one.
+St Petronius’ Meridian is the longest in the world (length: 67.72m, light hole: 27m from the ground, distance between solstices: 56m); its length corresponds to the 600000th part of the earth meridian.
+In 1775, it was restored by astronomer Eustachio Manfredi, who substituted the iron line with a brass one.

 Basilica di San Petronio Free entrance - Foto ticket € 2

 Cappella dei Magi Admission ticket € 3.00 - Group € 1